 Companies offering digital therapeutics frequently advertise that the effectiveness of their product is backed by scientific evidence.
 Such scientific evidence is critical because it operates as a key sales tool and helps companies identify areas to improve the product.
-Conversely, unsupported claims about the product can deceive consumers and create bad faith in the intended audience.
+Conversely, unsupported claims about the product can deceive consumers and create bad faith with the intended audience.

 However, just because a company publishes scientific evidence of a product’s effectiveness does not mean that the report is credible evidence (see our data sheet for guidance on how to critically evaluate evidence in the digital health industry).
 The behind-the-scenes decision-making in the scientific process makes it too easy to strategically report that a study supports a specific claim about a product.
 To evaluate whether any evidence is truly credible, such behind-the-scenes decisions need to be made visible through the adoption of Open Science practices.